Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

     -var 'key_name=keypar2' -var 'key_path=/data-ssl/keypar2.pem'
 ```

-Will create the infrasctucture in the AWS, and print the ouput variables:
+Will create the infrasctructure in the AWS, and print the ouput variables:

 ![terraform-apply-finised.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/terraform-apply-finised.png)